philips-software/amp-hal-st/hal_st/stm32fxxx/STM32WBA65_OutOfBand_BLE_experiences.md

 ## Pairing with an Android device

 This case is to cover the situation where a Peripheral wants to connect and pair with an Android device.
 The core of this connection is the NDEF: it is important to use the correct information in the Tag to be recognized by the Android.
 There is a script to generate the NDEF data in the format Android is expecting.

 ### Privacy disabled

-Connection Handover Record is required, otherwise only a few Android will act on tap.
-The TK (Temporary Key) is required in BLE OOB record.
+A Connection Handover Record is required, otherwise only a few Android devices will respond to a tap.
+The TK (Temporary Key) is required in the BLE OOB record.
 During the tests, when the TK was not provided, Android asked for a PIN.
+The TK that is to be provided in the BLE OOB record must equal the OOB random data.

 ### Privacy enabled